-- have completed 12 credit hours at their current school. - have completed half of the nursing curriculum. - achieve academic excellence - For universities/institutions of higher education that use a 4.0 grade point average system to measure academic achievement, baccalaureate students must have a cumulative grade point average (GPA) of at least 3.0.
+- have completed 12 credit hours at their current school. - have completed half of the nursing curriculum. - achieve academic excellence - O For universities/institutions of higher education that use a 4.0 grade point average system to measure academic achievement, baccalaureate students must have a cumulative grade point average (GPA) of at least 3.0.
 GPAs should be computed according to the policies of the university. - rank in the top 35% of the graduating class. - meet the expectation of academic integrity.

-Graduate Students (Master's and Doctorate) must:
+Graduate Student (Masters, APRN, and Doctorate) must meet the following requirements :

-- have completed 1/4 of the nursing curriculum. - achieve academic excellence. - o For universities/institutions of higher education that use a 4.0 grade point average system to measure academic achievement, graduate students must have a cumulative grade point average (GPA) of at least 3.5.
-GPAs should be computed according to the policies of the university. - meet the expectation of academic integrity.
+- have completed 1/4 of the nursing curriculum. - achieve academic excellence. - O For universities/institutions of higher education that use a 4.0 grade point average system to measure academic achievement, graduate students must have a cumulative grade point average (GPA) of at least 3.5.
+GPAs should be computed according to the policies of the university.

+• meet the expectation of academic integrity.